Understanding Your E-Commerce Cash Flow Statement

 - Investments in other companies and intellectual property rights

 - Purchases, sales, and maturities of marketable securities

-Likewise, Amazon also made cash payments with respect to acquisition and other investment activity Besides this, it also used cash to purchase or lease property and equipment, and purchases, maturities, and sales of marketable securities.
+Likewise, Amazon also made cash payments concerning the acquisition and other investment activities.
+Besides this, it also used cash to purchase or lease property and equipment and purchases, maturities, and sales of marketable securities.